-Purchasing part worn tyres may feel like a bargain as they are significantly cheaper than new tyres, however, Merityre Specialists would strongly advise against buying part worn tyres as the majority of part worn tyres are sold illegally and may contain dangerous forms of damage.
+Purchasing part worn tyres may feel like a bargain as one of the benefits is that they are significantly cheaper than new tyres.
+However, here at Merityre Specialists, we would strongly advise against buying part worn tyres – as the majority of part worn tyres are sold illegally, and may contain dangerous forms of damage.

 Part worn tyres are tyres that have been previously used by another vehicle, deemed as usable by the seller and sold on for use on another vehicle.